 Public Health Hazard

 Exposure to untreated wastewater is a public health hazard.
 FOG discharged into septic systems and drain fields can also cause malfunctions, resulting in more frequent tank pump-outs and other expenses.
-Communities spend billions of dollars every year to unplug or replace grease-blocked pipes, repair pump stations, and clean up costly and illegal wastewater spills.
+Communities spend billions of dollars every year to unplug or replace grease-blocked pipes, repair lift stations, and clean up costly and illegal wastewater spills.

 Here are some tips that you and your family can follow to help maintain a well-run system now and in the future:

 - Pour fats, oil, or grease down the house or storm drains.

 - Dispose of food scraps by flushing them.

 - Use the toilet as a waste basket.